-In today's recession many people will likely have a similar experience - and it's not fun.
+In today’s pandemic-driven recession many people have had the same experience – and it’s not fun.

-Starting your own business at a time like this may seem a little rash, but that's exactly why you should do it.
+Starting your own business at a time like this may seem a bit crazy, but that’s exactly why you should do it.

 Do the opposite of what everyone else is doing – zig, while the others are zagging – and you’ll find all sorts of opportunities opening up.

-Starting an Internet Marketing business has the advantage of being a lot cheaper than a traditional, bricks and mortar business.
-But it's still a business and you have to put in just as much work!
+Starting an online business has the advantage of being a lot cheaper than a traditional, bricks and mortar business.
+Plus, it’s about the only way to do it when the economy has been locked down!